VITA-Group/MM3DGS-SLAM/README.md

 ## Citation

-If you find this work interesting and use it in your research, please consider citing our paper.
+If you find our paper useful or interesting, please consider giving a star ⭐ and citing the following paper 📝.

 ```
 @misc{sun2024mm3dgs,